Certifications / Cloud

 • There are alternatives to taking the VMware Education courses.

-Why Classroom Training?
+Why Take the VMware Classroom Training?

 While these courses can cost several thousands of dollars, they have some real value.
-They provide a reliable and effective structure to help not only pass these exams, but also properly support, configure and manage vSphere.
-You can also rest assured of the quality and relevance, as the training is coming directly from VMware certified instructors.
-At some point, you have to consider the convenience when it comes to the cost of something, it could be worth it in the long run.
+They provide a reliable and effective structure to help not only pass these exams, but also properly support, configure, and manage vSphere.

 Even if you can afford classroom training, there are a few things to consider before diving in.
 First, you'll likely have to travel in order to attend one of these classes.
-Second, VMware trainings will often lead to time away from work and family.
+Second, VMware training will often lead to time away from work and family.
 For many, the latter is a deal-breaker.

-For those that can spare the time and expense, VMware classroom training is a great option.
+For those who can spare the time and expense, VMware classroom training is a great option.
 For those that can't, there are other options available.
-In addition to "Live Classroom" trainings, VMware offers "Live Online" and "vFlex ILT" delivery of many of the required courses.
-"Live Online" is just what the name implies, an online course conducted in real-time. "vFlex ILT" courses are conducted both in-person and via HD video conferencing.
+In addition to "Live Classroom" training, VMware offers "Live Online," "vFlex ILT," and "Private Training" of many of the required courses.

 However, the "live" component of "Live Online" and "vFlex ILT" can still make it hard to attend the classes.
 Fortunately, VMware offers an alternative.
-VMware's on demand training options allow you to go over the material at your own pace.
+VMware's self-paced, on-demand training options allow you to review the material at your own pace.
 This allows you to purchase a course and go over the material in 30 days.
-On demand training gives you the flexibility to study after work and without completely pulling you away from home.
-You can learn more about VMware's different training delivery options here.
-While the different delivery options add flexibility, VMware's costs aren't cheap and some may be priced out as a result.
-Fortunately, there are some cost-effective alternatives that may provide a viable alternative to taking the VMware classes.
+On-demand training gives you the flexibility to study after work and without completely pulling you away from home.

 The key takeaways here are: